Coronavirus Anxiety: How to Deal

 Become aware of what’s happening in your body.
 Understand that this is an automatic response to coronavirus anxiety.
 Your heart is beating so fast, but that does not mean you’re going to get a heart attack.
 Try to connect with your physical self and make use of the other section of your nervous system.

 This is called the parasympathetic nervous system, which brings stillness, calm, tranquility to your body.
-Being able to activate this system can bring you back from the heightened state of anxiety.
+Being able to activate this system can bring you back from a heightened state of anxiety.

 There are many techniques to activate the parasympathetic nervous system.
 One of the easiest is using breathing techniques to bring calm.
 So as you find yourself in a high anxiety situation, start focusing on only your breath.